JMDKC/artangled-hugo/content/posts/2026-05-17-gondry-semiose.md

   - Paris
 ---

-I love an intimidating gallery entrance (I wrote a whole blog about my favourites during lockdown) and can’t think of a better one than [15 Orient in New York City](https://15orient.com/).
+I love an intimidating gallery entrance ([I wrote a whole blog about my favourites during lockdown](https://josephclift.com/writing/gallery-entrances/)) and can’t think of a better one than [15 Orient in New York City](https://15orient.com/).
 Up several floors in a dilapidated building in a particularly dodgy part of Chinatown, the gallery door is unlabeled, or it was when I was there anyway.
-Once you’re inside - possibly after a couple of false starts, and you’ve opened the door for one of the textile businesses elsewhere in the building - the gallery is low lit and damp.
+Once you’re inside - possibly after a couple of false starts, and you’ve opened the door to one of the textile businesses elsewhere in the building by mistake - the gallery is low lit and damp.

 When I last visited, there was a collection of chic-looking Home Depot orange plastic buckets strewn across the floor, collecting droplets from the ceiling.
 The windows were open, because the unfriendly gallerist smoked -cigarettes!
 I think he vibe checked me when I went in and turned away in disgust.
 I think he might have been French?